 While it’s uncommon for a business credit card issuer to report your monthly account activity to the consumer credit bureaus, some do.
 Of the major card issuers, Capital One and Discover are two examples of this.

-The problem that this setup can create is if your business tends to spend a lot each month, the card issuer may report a high balance on your personal credit report, potentially dropping your credit score significantly — amounts owed is the second-most important factor in your FICO score.
+The problem that this setup can create is if your business tends to spend a lot each month, the card issuer may report a high balance on your personal credit report, potentially dropping your credit score significantly because your credit utilization ratio will go up (“amounts owed” is the second-most important factor in your FICO score).

 That’s exactly what happened to Mike Kolb, founder of Xwerks, a Florida-based nutrition product maker.
 Kolb applied for two Capital One credit cards to take advantage of limited-time offers, but then his credit score dropped 137 points because the bank reported high balances.